 Breaking Barriers: In Sports, In Life is a national literacy and character education program in partnership with Scholastic.
 The program uses baseball-themed activities to provide students of diverse backgrounds in grades four through nine with strategies to deal with barriers and challenges in their lives, while at the same time conveying the significance of Jackie Robinson's breaking Baseball's color barrier in 1947.
 A major component of the program is a national essay contest in which students write about overcoming these obstacles using the values demonstrated by Jackie Robinson: commitment, citizenship, courage, determination, excellence, justice, persistence, teamwork, and integrity.
-This year two national winners are Michigan residents hailing from Canton and West Bloomfield, Michigan.
-The winners and their teachers were recognized in an on-field pregame ceremony at Comerica Park with Sharon Robinson, daughter of Jackie Robinson.

 Through a grant awarded by the Detroit Tigers Foundation, Detroit Tigers, in partnership with the Detroit Free Press and their Newspapers in Education program, have created an educational supplement to combat illiteracy in Michigan.

 2011 marks the eighth year of the partnership between the Tigers and Newspapers in Education.
 The program makes in-school appearances with Tigers players, Tigers mascot PAWS and Detroit Free Press Newspapers in Education personnel to read to students and discuss the importance of literacy.

 Schools may also register to receive unique Tigers literacy materials and posters to encourage students to include reading as part of their everyday activities.